phase-0/phase-0/ee/alisa-herrera/9-reflection.md

     Strengthened my meditation practice, I have become excellent at prioritising, and good at not getting hung up on small details.

+---

+What did I do well this sprint?

+    I prioritised my coursework so that I could get it done and give myself time for review before bootcamp.
+I also made it to check-in.

+What didn't I do well this sprint?

+    I didn't give myself as much review time as I was hoping but I'm still happy with the amount of time I have.

+What can I improve on next sprint?

+    Continuously chip away at work so that it is always manageable and not overwhelming.